WhenLifeHandsYouLemons/WebPrarie/README.md

 # WebPrarie

-Changes PrarieLearn progress bars to match WebWork more closely.
+A Google Chrome extension designed to change PrarieLearn's progress bars to match WebWork more closely and also improve the UI to be more readable.